Input Operator

 Manually-Defined Inputs

-In some cases, you might want to reference an input that doesn't display in the Info window's Component drop-down.
-For example, Property IDs of components in imported modules.
+In some cases, you might want to reference an input that does not display in the Info window's Component drop-down.
+For example, the Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. of components in imported modules.

-To reference an input that doesn't display in the Component drop-down:
+To reference an input that does not display in the Component drop-down:

 1. | Select your Input operator. |